jdbeacham/jdbeacham/README.md

 - 👋 Hi, I’m John Beacham, an independent web/WordPress designer and developer
-- 👀 I’m looking for a job as a WordPress or web developer
+- 👀 I’m looking for a job as a WordPress or web developer/designer
 - 👀 I'm also looking to design, develop and/or administer more websites!
 - 📫 How to reach me ... jdbeacham@yahoo.com
 - :ocean: My website: https://jb-codes.com/